-- Hunter DIGIT
+- Hunter DiGiT

-This Hub will be an important piece of infrastructure that will enable strong contributions to the transition of our regional economy while providing spaces for the University's students, staff and collaborators to generate ideas and products.
+This Hub will be an important piece of infrastructure that will enable strong contributions to the transition of our regional economy while providing spaces for the students, staff and collaborators to generate ideas and products.

-About the School of Creative Industries
+The School of Creative Industries

 Access and Transport

-|May 2018||Department of Planning and Environment prepares and issues SEARs for preparation of State Significant Development Application (SSDA)
+Department of Planning and Environment (DPE) prepares Assessment Report and recommends conditions for the Concept Master Plan State Significant Development Application (SSDA)

-|June 2018||University of Newcastle lodges documentation.
 Department of Planning and Environment places SSDA on public exhibition.
 Further community and stakeholder consultation.